gdgpce/BadgeCardGenerator/CODE_OF_CONDUCT.md

 ## Contact Information

-For any questions or concerns regarding this Code of Conduct, please reach out to us at [your-email@example.com].
+For any questions or concerns regarding this Code of Conduct, please reach out to us at [gdscpce@mes.ac.in].

 ## Acknowledgement